 After Harold’s Halloween party is abruptly cancelled, two couples – Marti with Georgia and Nik with Hon – have to fake smiles, finish their guacamole, and avoid the breakup conversation hanging over them – until drinks start flowing and the games begin.
 Will the shattered glass and ghosts of their pasts tear apart their current relationships?
 Is “The Monster Mash” the queer anthem we need for 2019?
 Come find the answers to these questions and more in this remix of the queer theatre canon.

 Abraham Johnson is a Georgia playwright who writes about modern queerness, spirituality, and how being a person is hilariously, wonderfully terrible.
-He has been named a two-time Lambda Literary Playwriting Fellow, a two-time finalist for residency at SPACE on Ryder Farm, a resident at the Sundress Academy for the Arts, and an undergraduate Research Fellow at the University of Georgia.
+He has been named a two-time Lambda Literary Playwriting Fellow, a two-time finalist for residency, SPACE on Ryder Farm, a resident, the Sundress Academy for the Arts, and an undergraduate Research Fellow, the University of Georgia.
 Around Atlanta, their work has been developed or produced with Horizon Theatre, Out of Box Theatre, Essential Theatre, Lionheart Theatre, the Classic City Fringe Festival, and now Synchronicity Theatre.
 They have also published works with the Howlround Theatre Commons, Hello Mr. magazine, Athens Playwrights’ Workshop Press, and the Lambda Literary EMERGE Anthologies.
 Abe loves libraries, long showers, and uses any pronouns.